 Since the FRHSD did not utilize the 2 percent cap last year made available to them, the state allows districts to “bank cap”, or set that 2 percent aside to be utilized in a future year.
 Therefore, the district essentially had 4 percent to work with for the 2012-2013 school year in order to stay under cap, following state law, but the district decided not to increase the tax levy 4 percent.

-The increase in state aid to the district this year, the highest awarded in New Jersey, helped the district to maintain a low tax levy increase of just 1 percent, Boyce said, and the majority of this new money will be going to the classroom.
+The , the highest awarded in New Jersey, helped the district to maintain a low tax levy increase of just 1 percent, Boyce said, and the majority of this new money will be going to the classroom.

 “The charge of the school district is to assess and determine what the aggregate will of the community is, as far as where is the right balance between the quality of programs, the desire for the quality and scope of programs, and the capacity to fund those programs,” Boyce said.